Selbosh/ggChernoff/README.md

 The Chernoff geom has some unique aesthetics, including `smile`, which makes your faces smile or frown according to the relative magnitude of your continuous variable.
-The mean value will generate a straight face **:|** while higher values will make smiles and lower values will draw frowns.
+By default, the mean value will generate a straight face **:|** while higher values will make smiles and lower values will draw frowns.
+You can customise this using `scale_smile`.
-If `smile` is unassigned, all faces will be happy.
+If `smile` is unmapped to a variable, all faces will be happy by default.

 ## Getting started